STEM Principles of Engineering

 Academic subject areas: Laboratory Science; Career-Technical Education

-California Industry sector(s): Transportation; Engineering and Design
+California Industry sector(s): Engineering and Architecture

 Grade Targets: 11, 12